- E: send email

 Refereed journal articles

-- Tobias, S. (2006).
-Culture-specific items in Japanese-English literary translation: comparing two translations of Kawabata’s ‘Izu no Odoriko’.
-Monash University Linguistics Papers, 5.1, 27-35.
+Tobias, S., 2006, Culture-specific items in Japanese-English literary translations: comparing two translations of Kawabata’s ‘lzu no Odoriko’, Monash University Lingusitic Papers, vol 5, issue 1, School of Languages, Cultures and Linguistics, Monash University, Clayton Vic Australia, pp. 27-35.